ThatCoolCoder/spall/README.md

 An app is made up of elements, which are stored in the `elements/` directory.
 They're basically components but with a better name.
 Element file names are in format `{element name}.spall`.
 There must be an element called `Root` which is the root of your app.
 Calling them elements is somewhat confusing because HTML elements also exist.
 Maybe I should change the name.

 The `pages/` dir of a project holds pages.
 Pages are just elements that correspond to a "route".
-A page's route is specified inside a `<pageroute>` tag.
-You can specify a page title using `<title>` tags but it doesn't do anything yet.
+See the Routing section for more information.

 The `meta/` dir of a project contains stuff that is not the app itself. `index.html` is the entry point into the app and is plain html.
 You should put stuff like linking to the renderer in there.